fetchai/genesis-fetchhub/asi-1/1-asi-genesis-migration.md

 ## 6. Install `v0.12.LATEST` version of the `fetchd` node

-> NOTE: The `LATEST` placeholder used below in this section will be replaced with final git tab value when it will become known.
+> NOTE: The `LATEST` placeholder used below in this section will be replaced with final git tag value when it becomes known.

 There are two options - either do **local** installation, or using the **docker** (see the related sections below).
 The right choice depends only on how you normally run your node.